W. O. Bentley: Lagonda, Staines, Middlesex

 A Lagonda M45R Rapide with a Meadows engine won the 1935 Le Mans 24-hour race, and a week later Lagonda was saved from receivership by Alan P Good.
-W. O. joined the new board as Technical Director and moved to Lagonda with the majority of Rolls-Royce's racing department staff.
-W. O. again went racing.
-Unable to persuade Harry Grylls to join his engineering staff at Staines, W. O. obtained Stewart Tresilian's services from February 1936.
-Tresilian brought Frank Stark and Reg Ingham with him., and Donald Bastow joined them.
+Bentley joined the new board as Technical Director and moved to Lagonda with the majority of Rolls-Royce's racing department staff.
+Bentley again went racing.
+Unable to persuade Harry Grylls to join his engineering staff at Staines, Bentley obtained Stewart Tresilian's services from February 1936.
+Tresilian brought Frank Stark and Reg Ingham with him and Donald Bastow joined them.

-W. O. made Tresilian chief designer of the V12 project, and the engine was launched in 1937.
+Bentley made Tresilian chief designer of the V12 project, and the engine was launched in 1937.
 Displacing 4480 cc, it delivered 180 bhp (134 kW) and was said to be capable of going from 7 to 105 mph in top gear and revving to 5000 rpm.
 Tresilian left in early 1938 for a Hawker Siddeley subsidiary.
 Development of the V12 was not complete but Lagonda's financial difficulties prompted more staff to leave.

 The car was exhibited at the 1939 New York Motor Show.
 The New York Times commented: "The highest price car in the show this year is tagged $8,900.
 It is a Lagonda, known as the "Rapide" model, imported from England.
 The power plant is a twelve-cylinder V engine developing 200 horsepower."